rcammisola/tennis-game-refactoring-kata/README.md

         1. this made the score difference redundant
         1. reverted the tied situation check to points equality which is more intuitive check
         1. added a helper method to get the leading player and use that name to build the string rather than duplicating string building

+1. Group together score calculation for in-progress game into a method `_in_progress_game_score` so that we have a method that would only change if the incomplete scoring required changes.

+### Reservations about the implementation

+* Concerns for calculating and representing the game score are mixed
+    * If I wanted to display the score on a scoreboard and use the score for some commentary I would want to have different representations of the score shown
+    * e.g. "Ad" by the player in the lead compared to the "Advantage Player" provided
+* Would be interesting to extend the kata further to handle multiple cases at a Tennis tournamnet
+    * Scoreboard
+    * JudgeBot
+    * Commentator
+    * Would also want to roll game results up to Set and Match scores